Source: Phys.org

 Clever comparison

-The research team, led by Robb Willer, a professor of sociology, psychology, and in the Stanford School of Humanities and Sciences and director of the Polarization and Social Change Lab, used GPT-3, the same large language model that fuels ChatGPT.
+The research team, led by Robb Willer, a professor of sociology, psychology, and organizational behavior in the Stanford School of Humanities and Sciences and director of the Polarization and Social Change Lab, used GPT-3, the same large language model that fuels ChatGPT.
 They asked their model to craft persuasive messages on several controversial topics.

 They then had thousands of real human beings read those persuasive texts.
 The readers were randomly assigned texts—sometimes they were written by AI, other times they were crafted by humans.
 In all cases, participants were asked to declare their positions on the issues before and after reading.
 The research team was then able to gauge how persuasive the messages had been on the readers and to assess which authors had been most persuasive and why.